darreninglis/todo/README.md

 ## What I Learned

 This was great fun!
 After I got the basic version working I noticed that the notes were not persisted if you refreshed the browser.
+I decided to use local storage for a simple solution.
+In doing so I learned about:

 - Updating Local Storage from State
 - React life cycle components